-- The mains power and gas is on. - We are actively testing clinical models in frailty and community care. - Benchmark rooms are being reviewed.
+- We are actively testing clinical models in frailty and community care. - Benchmark rooms are being reviewed.
 These demonstrate the final finished standard for areas like single side rooms. - The acute care model, community services model, workforce and affordability have been approved by the Trust Board. - Resident engagement sessions are underway to seek feedback on proposed changes to our daycase surgery.